Title and statement of responsibility area

 Physical description

-60 cm of textual records and other materials.
+61 cm textual records and other material

 Publisher's series area